alpo22/react-notes/hooks/useMemo.md

     const pi = useMemo(() => computePi(numDec), [numDec]);

 It runs while the page is rendering, so may appear slow the first time.

+A practical usage example is a component that accepts some raw data as a prop, sorts it, then displays it.
+The sorted data could be memoized, so that it is not re-sorted on every render (internal state changes, or the parent updates causing this component to re-render).